CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

  - LogUnitServer changes `AbstractServer#ServerState` which will indicate whether a node is ready to handle queries or not in case of disk issues

- - Until Failure Detector solves the issue with FileSystem (which allows us to survive DataCorruptionException):
+ - Failure Detector solves issues with FileSystem with the following steps:
      - by detecting the failure
      - and then healing the node by executing `HealNodeWorkflow`
      - which will reset `StreamLogFiles` and triggers data transfer